javiles-pop/custom-player-windows-linux/docs/MQTT-ARCHITECTURE.md

-# MQTT Architecture - Device Browser
+# MQTT Architecture - Windows/Linux Players

-This document outlines how the device_browser uses MQTT for device activation, provisioning, and ongoing management with Poppulo's Harmony cloud platform.
+This document outlines how both the device_browser and headless-player use MQTT for device activation, provisioning, and ongoing management with Poppulo's Harmony cloud platform.

 ## Overview

-The device_browser implements a two-phase MQTT communication system:
+The device_browser and headless-player implement a two-phase MQTT communication system:
 1. **Unauthenticated Phase**: Device activation and provisioning
 2. **Authenticated Phase**: Ongoing device management and real-time communication